 Exceptional Pass Rates

-- Graduates of Rivier’s BSN program who sat for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in 2018 had a pass rate of 100% for first-time test takers.
-The national BSN average pass rate was 91.57%, putting Rivier students well above graduates of other colleges and other universities.
+- Graduates of Rivier’s BSN program who sat for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) from 2018 – 2021 achieved an average pass rate of 95.39% for first-time test takers.
+During that same period, the national BSN average pass rate was 85.1%, putting Rivier students well above graduates of other colleges and universities.

 The simulation experience provides students with a safe environment that supports the development of reasoning, critical thinking, and judgment skills.
 All clinical nursing courses include simulation utilizing our family of high-fidelity mannequins from infant to adult.
 Our physical assessment and nursing skills simulation laboratories are equipped with a wide array of patient examination equipment, including SIM Man, SIM baby, SIM Kid, and Noelle, the birthing simulator.
 Labs offer interactive learning systems, where students can gain hands-on experience on campus.